-The Urology Service complements the clinical training and research opportunities available to fellows with a formal educational program, including multidisciplinary genitourinary oncology grand rounds, a disease-specific didactic lecture series, disease-specific working groups, morbidity and mortality conferences, and programs providing training in research methodology.
+The Urology Service complements the clinical training and research opportunities available to fellows with a formal educational program, including multidisciplinary genitourinary oncology grand rounds, a disease-specific didactic lecture series, an indications and interesting cases conference, disease-specific working groups, morbidity and mortality conferences, and programs providing training in research methodology.

 These weekly grand rounds offer a forum for discussion of a multidisciplinary approach to the management of urologic oncology.
+In addition to faculty and trainees from the Urology Service, this well-attended conference includes members of the diverse Genitourinary Disease Management Team representing medical oncology, radiation oncology, radiology, pathology, and interventional radiology.
 Invited guest lecturers provide subject-specific education.

 These multidisciplinary lectures cover all features of urologic oncology and are taught by senior faculty who present a detailed, state-of-the-art review of the entire field, emphasizing both clinical and translational science.
 Each lecture is accompanied by an extensive reading list.

 Disease-specific working groups comprising clinicians and basic science investigators provide functional support for multidisciplinary research collaboration.
 The Urology Service faculty is active in the Prostate Cancer Working Group, the Kidney Cancer Working Group, and the Bladder Cancer Working Group.
 Each of these groups meets weekly to discuss research in progress, new clinical trials being planned, and recent publications, or to hear invited speakers from outside Memorial Sloan Kettering.

 Fellows participate in weekly indications and interesting case conference.
 The format is a “rapid fire” case review, followed by a discussion of management strategies, technical considerations related to optimal surgical approach, and other relevant clinical considerations.

 Fellows participate in this monthly conference held on the last Thursday of the month.